 Education in Denmark is of an exceptionally high standard.
 Schools across the country are subsidised by the government and, as a result, have modern facilities and highly qualified staff.
 There are also a number of excellent private and international schools in Denmark.

 Public education in Denmark

 Not many expat children speak Danish when they arrive in Denmark, but this is not a barrier to enrolment in a municipal school.
 Non-Danish-speaking children are either placed in a reception class with other non-Danish-speaking pupils or are placed in a regular Danish-speaking class but are given extra support in the language.

 Private and international schools in Denmark

-More than 85 percent of parents choose to send their children to their local municipal school, but some choose a private school for their children.
+Most parents choose to send their children to their local municipal school, but some choose a private school.
 Private schools in Denmark are self-governing institutions required to provide education to the standards of the municipal schools.
 There are many different types of private schools and some are based on a specific philosophy, pedagogical line or religious belief.
-Continuation schools, or Efterskoler, are private residential schools for pupils in years 8 to 10.
-In addition to normal subjects, emphasis in these schools is typically on social learning and fields like sports, music, nature or ecology.

 There is a growing number of international schools in Denmark.
 International education is recognised as a key factor in attracting and retaining expats.
 Most international schools in Denmark are in and around Copenhagen, but the rest of the country also has good coverage.
 Many of these schools have English as their primary language, while others teach primarily in German or French.